nickmatsnev/ddd/posts/the-subtle-art-of-not-giving-a-fuck/index.md

 ---
 title: The Subtle Art of Not Giving a Fuck
 date: 2018-09-14
-lastmod: 2019-07-05
+lastmod: 2019-07-10
 tags: [Learn English]
 featured_image: subtleart_cover.png
-summary: I have read this bestseller from Mark Manson, and, apart from new points of view, there are a lot of new words worth learning.
+summary: I have read this bestseller from Mark Manson and in addition to new ideas there were a lot of new words.
 scripts: [relative_date.js]
 ---

-I have read this bestseller from Mark Manson, and, apart from new points of view, there are a lot of new words worth learning.
+I have read this bestseller from Mark Manson and in addition to new ideas there were a lot of new words.

 - **a deception** = a lie
 - **an abundance** = plenty, excess, very large quantity of something